ps3mediaserver/ps3mediaserver/contrib/ffmpeg/README.md

 To find cross-platform variables for build tools &c. look in contrib/ffmpeg/build/CMakeCache.txt.

-To see build output suppressed by autoconf/automake:
+To see build output suppressed by automake:

     make V=1